 - Inform the individual that smoking is prohibited on campus except in residential parking lots and lettered parking lots.
 However, in no case can smoking in residential parking lots and lettered parking lots take place within 25 feet of any building.
 It is the responsibility of each member of the campus community to educate others on Saginaw Valley State University's Smoke-Free Environment Policy.

 - Should the problem persist, ask the person for his/her name and whether he/she is a student, faculty, staff member or visitor.
-To adjudicate the alleged violations, contact the Coordinator of the Office of Student Conduct for students, the Director of Staff Relations for employees, and University Police for visitors.
+To adjudicate the alleged violations, contact the Coordinator of the Office of Student Conduct for students, the Director of Human Resources for employees, and University Police for visitors.

 - If the person refuses to identify himself/herself, contact the University Police, 989-964-4141, for assistance.